Research & Best Practices

 img

 In the ongoing pursuit of increased efficiency and improved profit margins, lean manufacturing is one of the most impactful practices that organizations have adopted over the past several decades – and its influence remains significant to this day.
+Originally developed in post-World War II Japan as American thought leaders brought ideas about improving efficiency to Japanese manufacturing operations, today the principles of lean have been adopted around the world.

 The primary lean manufacturing benefits come from a well-defined set of tasks and actions, with the core tenet of waste elimination underpinning them.
 Lean manufacturing applications and methods include: